Contact us: Center for Asian Studies

 1424 Broadway, Boulder, CO 80302

-There are two broad ways in which we can understand how urbanization is happening in China today: one is ideological and the other is infrastructural.
+ABSTRACT: There are two broad ways in which we can understand how urbanization is happening in China today: one is ideological and the other is infrastructural.
 One focuses our attention on “the city” as a distinct thing, its own ontological category.
 The other focuses our attention on the connective tissue that both underlies and links cities or, population agglomerations.
 Both are powerful drivers of the urbanizing landscape.
 Together, they generate the contradictory dialectic that defines China’s urban revolution.
-While the talk is largely theoretical and conceptual, it draws on Professor Timothy Oakes’ ongoing research on urban transformation in contemporary China, based on case studies from Shenzhen and Guizhou.
+While the talk is largely theoretical and conceptual, it draws on my ongoing research on urban transformation in contemporary China, based on case studies from Shenzhen and Guizhou.